Emirates Stadium, London, N7 7AJ

 Please note that minibuses are not permitted to park at the designated coach parking site.

 To ensure the operation of Emirates Stadium runs as smoothly as possible for spectators, local residents and businesses, Arsenal Football Club has introduced a booking procedure for supporter coach travel.
-If you do not follow the simple three step procedure your coach will not be able to park at Emirates Stadium.
+If you do not follow the simple three step procedure (as below) your coach will not be able to park at Emirates Stadium.

 All access routes to the Queensland Road coach parking site will be closed by the Metropolitan Police Service 2 hours before the start of a match.
 Coaches arriving after this will not be permitted into the area and will not be allocated a parking space.